EdgeFirstAI/documentation/docs/index.md

 ### Initial Steps

 Now that you are in the *Projects* or Main page, you will see a public project called "Sample Datasets" containing public datasets and completed experiments.
-More information about this project will be provided in the [Guided Project Workflow](getting_started/workflows.md#guided-workflow-with-completed-experiments).
+More information about this project will be provided in the [EdgeFirst Studio Overview](getting_started/workflows.md).

 For now, let's start by creating your first project since this is required in future tutorials.
 You can create a new project by clicking on the "Create" button on the top-right corner of the page.